 Next I stuffed the turkey with chopped carrots, onions, bell pepper, garlic and celery and sewed the opening completely.
 I basically stuffed the turkey with as many of them as I could and placed the rest in the pan around turkey in.
 These vegetables added a lot of flavor to the juice of the turkey!

-Then I made a mixture using olive oil, turmeric, bloomed saffron and paprika.
+Then I made a mixture using olive oil, turmeric, bloomed saffron (I personally like Mehr Saffron the best in the US.
+The flavor, aroma and color is just on point and how I like saffron to be) and paprika.
 I brushed the turkey with this mixture and it gave the turkey a natural beautiful golden color.

 I cooked this Persian spiced turkey for about 3 1/2 hours.
 The first hour I cooked it uncovered and then I covered it with an aluminum foil while it was being cooked.
 I also brushed it with spiced olive oil every 1 1/2 hours and basted it every hour.
 The turkey stays super moist even if you don’t baste it, but I like basting my turkey so I did so.

 Once the turkey was completely cooked (insert the thermometer between the thigh and the leg, it should reach 165F) I took it out of the oven, covered it with aluminum foil and let it rest for 30 minutes before carving.
 This will help the juice to stay inside the turkey.